bnaman50/user_engagement_regression/README.md

 Note: All the terminal logs will in the `./logs` directory

 ## Take-aways
 In my excitement, I immediately jumped on implementing the current best model (I use DistilBert.
 Can easily be swapped with Bert) and use it to fine-tune for my task.
-Later, I realized that I don't have any benchmark to compare my results. <br />
+Later, I realized that I don't have any baseline to compare my results. <br />
 Note: Test results can be found in [here](./logs/test_results.txt).
 I don't have any baseline results to gauge my test results but I believe they are not good rn.

 ## Possible Solutions and Future